wp-plugins/nk-google-analytics/readme.txt

 1. Upload `nk-google-analytics` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add the ID from Google Analytics (UA-0000000-0) to the settings (Admin > Settings > NK Google Analytics)
+3. Add the ID from Google Analytics (UA-0000000-0) to the settings (Admin > Settings > NK Google Analytics > Google Analytics ID field) and press "Save Changes"
+4. Change other options like "Enable Remarketing" or "Universal Analytics" if you want

 == Frequently Asked Questions ==